dustlang/rust/src/bootstrap/README.md

 ## Build stages

-The rustbuild build system goes through a few phases to actually build the compiler.
-What actually happens when you invoke rustbuild is:
+The dustbuild build system goes through a few phases to actually build the compiler.
+What actually happens when you invoke dustbuild is:

 1. The entry point script, `x.py` is run.
 This script is responsible for downloading the stage0 compiler/Cargo binaries, and it then compiles the build system itself (this folder).
 Finally, it then invokes the actual `bootstrap` binary build system.
-2. In Rust, `bootstrap` will slurp up all configuration, perform a number of sanity checks (compilers exist for example), and then start building the stage0 artifacts.
+2. In Dust, `bootstrap` will slurp up all configuration, perform a number of sanity checks (compilers exist for example), and then start building the stage0 artifacts.
 3. The stage0 `cargo` downloaded earlier is used to build the standard library